-Step 1: submitting the application
+Step 1: submitting the application - Online platform

 Except for internships lasting more than one term, applications must be submitted by term (summer, fall or winter).
+ALL students doing an internship during the same term must be on the SAME application.